Roman Catholic Diocese of Islamabad-Rawalpindi

 There is anecdotal evidence that St. Thomas the Apostle passed through Taxila (in this diocese) on his way to India in the first century AD.

 The diocese has a long history, as it was originally erected in 1887, as the Apostolic Prefecture of Kafiristan and Kashmir.
 The prefecture was erected from the Diocese of Lahore.

 In 1947, the Apostolic prefecture was elevated to a full diocese, and renamed the diocese of Rawalpindi.

 In 1952, Kashmir was lost to the diocese, and a new diocese created from territory in Rawalpindi and Lahore to create the Apostolic Prefecture of Kashmir and Jammu.

 In 1979, the name was changed to the Diocese of Islamabad-Rawalpindi.
 The diocese is a suffragan of the Archdiocese of Lahore.
 It comprises the Khyber-Pakhtunkhwa Province, the Federally Administered Tribal Areas, Azad Kashmir and the Northern Areas, Gujrat District of Gujranwala Division, the Rawalpindi Division, and the Sargodha Division.
 At the time there were only 16 priests to minister to the Catholics in the diocese.

 The principal church of the diocese is the St. Joseph's Cathedral, Rawalpindi.

 The Diocese has a population of about 35 million, including 250,000 Catholics many of whom are committed to education (through its more than 70 schools like the Catholic Public High School in Sangota, in the Swat Valley), training institutes and hospitals.

 In 1920 the Medical Mission Sisters set up the 16-bed St. Catherine's Hospital in Rawalpindi under the auspices of the Diocese.
 The hospital evolved into the Holy Family Hospital and continued to operate under the Diocese until 1977.
 In that year the diocese was no longer able to bear the financial burden of running the hospital and handed it over to the Government of Punjab.
 The Medical Mission Sisters went to work at the Holy Family Hospital, Karachi.

 In 1996 the Diocese opened Our Lady of Lourdes Minor Seminary which is its preparatory seminary.

 In 2009, 31 priests served a declining population of 180,000 Catholics.
 The third largest Catholic diocese of Pakistan is divided into 19 parishes.

-The former vicar general of Faisalabad diocese, Father Rufin Anthony, was appointed Coadjutor Bishop to Bishop Anthony Theodore Lobo of the Diocese of Islamabad-Rawalpindi by Pope Benedict XVI on 4 August 2009.
+The former vicar general of the Diocese of Faisalabad, Father Rufin Anthony, was appointed Coadjutor Bishop to Bishop Anthony Theodore Lobo of the Diocese of Islamabad-Rawalpindi by Pope Benedict XVI on 4 August 2009.
 He succeeded Bishop Lobo as Bishop of Islamabad-Rawalpindi upon the acceptance by Benedict of Lobo's resignation on Thursday, 18 February 2010.